mmertsock/eskergames/notes-city.markdown

 Hold a key and click-drag to move the map?
 At least when the Pointer tool is selected?
 Pan the map when holding the cursor near the edge of the map?

-### Figure out where to go with graphics before adding more content

-Custom drawing scripts vs SVG vs PNG spritesheets?
-How to handle different zoom levels, animation frames, and building variants?

 ### Add more game content and logic

 1. Basic zone growth and RCI demand balance.